VincentBounce/WindowsContextMenuTools/README.md

-# Windows Context Menu Tools
+# Windows Context Menu Powerful Tools

 ![Screenshots](/readme-images/WindowsContextMenuTools-screenshots.jpg "Screenshots of Windows Context Menu Tools")

 This repository is a bundle of best ***Windows shell File Explorer context menu tools*** sorted and organized in cascaded menus.

-- All tools are condensed in command-lines **using only Windows 10-11 built-in internal commands**.
+- All tools are condensed in command-lines **using only Windows 10-11 built-in commands**.
 - These commands are written into Windows Registry when you install these tools.
 - No `.exe` nor `.msi` nor `.inf` to install it.
 - We recommend optional upgrades like [PowerShell 7 x64 MSI] or [Windows Terminal], because these open-source projects are pushed by *Microsoft*, and will be probably built-in next releases of Windows.